Email Copywriting: Write Email Copy That Converts In Minutes

 Painting a picture is, again, directly tied to what your prospects want, what they need, and what they already have.

 When the picture is painted with great email copywriting examples like the one above, it’s hard not to convert.

 It shows small business owners what the product can do and how with free tips and a free 3-month subscription, they can monetize all their efforts.

 What’s not to like?

-Let’s say that you’ve created the email campaign, and it looks great.
+Let’s say that you’ve created an email campaign, and it looks great.
 You used every SEO copywriting tip and SEO tactic in the book.
 Everything is set and ready.

 Oh no, this is so very wrong.
 Where’s your social proof?
 How will your prospects know that your email is valuable and that they can’t possibly live without your brand?

 Your best shot is to show the impact your product or service has made on others’ lives:

 Yes, I know what it looks like.
 You see pictures of people using the products and being happy about it, thankful even – since it’s a Thanksgiving email… Geddit?

 Oh well, it looks like an Instagram influencer marketing campaign.
 And the reason is that the “Proof” aims to do the same thing: use photos, reviews, everything that’s designed from people to people, to build a trusting relationship with the audience.